 Thompson School District is the 17th largest school district in Colorado, encompassing 362 square miles and serving approximately 16,000 students.
 The district’s territory includes all of Loveland and Berthoud, plus sections of Fort Collins, Windsor, Johnstown and unincorporated land in Larimer, Weld and Boulder counties.

 TSD serves students in Pre-K through 12th grade with thirteen school-based early childhood programs, a dedicated early childhood building, one K-8 school, eighteen elementary schools, five middle schools, five high schools and two charter schools.
 Teachers and administrators collaborate with families and community partners to ensure that students are college, career and community ready.

 The mission of Off Campus Life is to promote positive relationship building and provide off-campus living information, services and educational programs that benefit the student body, university and surrounding communities.

-The Recreator is a comprehensive community resource that includes information on City of Fort Collins Recreation facilities, programs, events and activities.
+The Recreator is a comprehensive community resource that includes information on city of Fort Collins Recreation facilities, programs, events and activities.
 The Recreator features a diverse collection of community-wide opportunities for all ages and abilities.
 The Recreator is published quarterly and available throughout the community and online.

-CSU sponsors 16 NCAA Division I varsity programs (6 men’s teams and 10 women’s teams) participating in the Mountain West Conference.
+CSU sponsors 16 NCAA Division I varsity programs (six men’s teams and 10 women’s teams) participating in the Mountain West Conference.
 The department serves approximately 380 student-athletes and awards 215 scholarship equivalents each academic year.
 Our mission statement, TO EDUCATE, ENGAGE AND EXCEL, embraces the philosophy of the entire CSU campus, whereby our priority is to provide access to education for student-athletes; engage the broader community by drawing thousands of stakeholders to the University and excel in all pursuits.
 Information about our intercollegiate athletic program.